gabridome/docs/c-lightning_with_postgresql_reliability.md

 There multiple ways you can ensure [high availability] to a postgresQL database.

 This document focuses on synchronous *[streaming replication]*.
-This solution has been chosen because it supports synchronous replication and low administration overhead compared to some other replication solutions and low performance load on the master and on the standby server:
+This solution has been chosen because it supports synchronous replication and low administration overhead compared to some other replication solutions and low performance load on the primary and on the standby server:

 Synchronous here means
 >*"that a data-modifying transaction is not considered committed until all servers have committed the transaction.
 This guarantees that a failover will not lose any data and that all load-balanced servers will return consistent results no matter which server is queried."* (https://www.postgresql.org/docs/12/different-replication-solutions.html)